 Orientation programs are held just prior to the start of the fall and spring terms.
 The purpose of the orientation program is to ease the transition of new students to the University community.
-During the orientation program students will take placement tests, receive academic and co-curricular advising, register for classes, and become better acquainted with the University.
+During the fun-filled orientation program students will learn about academic and cocurricular expectations and responsibilities, develop meaningful relationships with faculty, staff, and fellow students, and identify campus resources and tools that will assist in their academic success and personal growth.
 The orientation program is designed for new and transfer students and their families.